Not all gas is the same!

 14. Main alarm

-15. the sensor has definitely detected “something”, now full alarm
+15. The sensor has definitely detected "something", now it's fully alarmed.

-The simplest version of the gas detector, by the way, is the GX-HS.
-It only detects whether the value is above or below 2.5 volts, although it also reports a cable break or a sensor that isn't connected at all as an "alarm."
-At first glance, it's impossible to tell the difference.
-And how does the GX-D250 do this?
-It communicates with its external sensors via pulse-width modulation.
-This is the only way the warning device, which is designed for this purpose, can display the CO2 concentration down to the ppm.
+The simplest gas detector is the GX-HS; it only detects voltages above or below 2.5 volts.
+It also registers a broken cable or a completely disconnected sensor as an "alarm," making it impossible to distinguish between the two at first glance.
+So how does the GX-D250 work?
+It communicates with its external sensors using pulse-width modulation.
+This is the only way the specially designed warning device can display the CO2 concentration with ppm accuracy.

 1. Catalytically heated sensors (GX-SE, GX-CFC, GX-B...)

 A tin oxide plate heated to just over 300°C forms the upper part of a voltage divider.
-When gas molecules collide, the resistance decreases and the sensor voltage increases.
+When gas molecules collide with it, the resistance decreases and the sensor voltage increases.
 During the heating phase, the sensor voltage fluctuates significantly, which is why the warning devices ignore all incoming voltages for the first 3-5 minutes.
-During this time, a higher current is also required.
-Devices with a display indicate "preheating."
+A higher current is also required during this time.
+Devices with a display show "preheating".

-A non-dispersive infrared sensor detects carbon dioxide (CO2) using an optical process.
-CO2 has the property of obscuring infrared light of a very specific wavelength (~4 μm).
-Inside the sensor, an infrared LED shines through a glass filter, and this light then passes through the measuring chamber to an IR brightness sensor.
-The less light reaches this sensor, the more CO2 is present in the measuring chamber, which is connected to the outside air via a moisture-repellent membrane.
-The dual-beam sensors used by Schabus also measure the light output of the IR LED to compensate for measurement errors caused by aging light sources.
-A powerful μController controls the process and outputs either a sensor voltage corresponding to the CO2 content, pulse width modulation (GX-D250), or directly to the UART, which the various warning devices evaluate, display, and respond with an acoustic alarm and/or relay switching.
+A non-dispersive infrared sensor detects carbon dioxide (CO2) using an optical method.
+CO2 has the property of attenuating infrared light of a very specific wavelength (~4 μm).
+Inside the sensor, an infrared LED shines through a glass filter, and this light is then directed through the measuring chamber onto an IR luminance sensor.
+The less light reaching this sensor, the more CO2 is present in the measuring chamber, which is connected to the outside air via a moisture-resistant membrane.
+The dual-beam sensors used by Schabus additionally measure the light output of the IR LED to compensate for measurement errors caused by aged light sources.
+A powerful microcontroller controls the process and outputs either a sensor voltage corresponding to the CO2 concentration, a pulse width modulation (GX-D250), or direct UART, which the various warning devices evaluate, display, and respond with an audible alarm and/or relay switching.

 3. Electrochemical sensors (GX-C1pro, GX-C...)

-An electrochemical sensor detects carbon monoxide (CO) through a chemical reaction with pure water.
-The sensor consists primarily of a water tank, which is connected to the outside air via an activated carbon disc and a tiny hole.
-The reaction of CO with H2O produces CO2, hydrogen, and two free electrons.
-The number of electrons is therefore a direct measure of the CO concentration and can be measured amperometrically.
-The electron current is in the low nA range, approximately 1.5 nA / ppm CO.
-Such a sensor cannot be connected directly to a warning device; instead, the measuring electronics must be located very close to the sensor and be designed for extreme sensitivity and precision.
-Operational amplifiers ensure conversion into a calibrated voltage, which is then evaluated via an ADC in a 32-bit μcontroller.
-Elektrotechnik Schabus had the success of this complex development of the measuring cell tested by TÜV Süd according to DIN 50291.
-The stability and precision of the system were certified and all CO warning devices offered carry this measuring cell with the electrochemical sensor.
+An electrochemical sensor detects carbon monoxide (CO) via a chemical reaction with pure water.
+The sensor consists primarily of its water tank, which is connected to the outside air via an activated carbon disc and a tiny hole.
+The reaction of CO with H₂O produces CO₂, hydrogen, and two free electrons.
+The number of electrons thus provides a direct measure of the CO concentration and can be measured amperometrically.
+The electron current is in the lower nanoampere range, approximately 1.5 nA/ppm CO.
+Therefore, such a sensor cannot be directly connected to a warning device; instead, the measuring electronics must be located very close to the sensor and be extremely sensitive and precise.
+Operational amplifiers convert the signal into a calibrated voltage, which is then processed via an analog-to-digital converter (ADC) in a 32-bit microcontroller.
+Elektrotechnik Schabus had the success of this elaborate development of the measuring cell tested by TÜV Süd according to DIN 50291; the system was certified for stability and precision, and all CO warning devices offered use this measuring cell with the electrochemical sensor.

-Town and natural gas, what exactly is that?
+City gas and natural gas, what is that actually?

-Let's start with town gas, which no longer exists.
+Let's start with town gas, which no longer exists in that form.
 It was produced from coal gasification and contained a relatively high proportion of toxic carbon monoxide (see page 74).
-Town gas existed until around the end of the 1970s, and in West Berlin until the mid-1990s.
-It was gradually converted to natural gas, which was less toxic.
-This required the combustion plants to be modified; different seals and valves were needed.
-However, the name "town gas" is still present among the population, which is why we still refer to our sensor for combustible gases as the town and natural gas sensor (SE).
-Natural gas, the gas that our municipal utilities and gas suppliers supply us today for heating, hot water, and cooking, is a naturally occurring gas that is mainly a byproduct of oil production, but also comes from pure natural gas fields that do not produce oil.
-The main component of natural gas is the highly flammable gas methane, which makes up up to 90% by volume.
-Other substances include butane and propane, various traces of sulfur compounds, ethane, CO2, noble gases, nitrogen, and water vapor.
-Once extracted, natural gas is purified of toxic and unusable substances such as water, hydrogen sulfide, and carbon dioxide and fed into our gas supply system, but not without first adding the sulfur compounds thioether or alkanethiol to give the gas its typical odor, which we naturally perceive as gas.
-Without these additives, natural gas would have no odor at all.
-Every flammable gas that is sold must be mixed with these substances to create an odor.
-The best gas sensor is therefore already right on our face: our nose.
-Fortunately, our nose is not always located exactly where gas could accidentally escape.
-At the various connections in our gas line, at the transfer point, at the gas tap, at the meter, and directly at the heater, stove, or boiler.
-This is where the "urban and natural gas warning detectors" from Elektrotechnik Schabus come into play – usually in the so-called boiler and utility rooms (HWR), but also in the kitchen directly at the gas stove.
-They immediately detect any gas leaks and warn of a pipe defect with a loud, piercing tone.
-If necessary, they switch off a connected magnetic shut-off valve so that no more gas can flow in.
-Since natural gas consists mostly of the very light methane, it is lighter than air and immediately evaporates upwards when it escapes.
-A GX-SE sensor must therefore be installed at the top of the room to immediately detect the gas.
-Not right at the top, however, but about 30 cm below the ceiling, because there is what is known as dead space in the corners.
-Air that is trapped in the corners and edges of the ceiling cannot escape and displaces the gas.
+Town gas was available until around the end of the 1970s, and in West Berlin until the mid-1990s.
+It was gradually replaced by the less toxic natural gas.
+This required modifications to combustion plants, including the use of different seals and valves.
+The name "town gas" is still commonly used, which is why we still refer to our sensor for flammable gases as a town and natural gas sensor (SE).
+Natural gas, the gas that our municipal utilities and gas suppliers provide today for heating, hot water, and cooking, is a naturally occurring gas that is primarily a byproduct of oil production, but also originates from pure natural gas fields that do not produce oil.
+The main component of natural gas is the highly flammable gas methane, which makes up to 90% of its volume.
+Other substances besides butane and propane include various traces of sulfur compounds, ethane, CO2, noble gases, nitrogen, and water vapor.
+Once extracted, natural gas is purified of toxic and unusable substances such as water, hydrogen sulfide, and carbon dioxide before being fed into our gas supply system.
+However, it is not before being mixed with the sulfur compounds thioethers or alcanethiols to give the gas its characteristic odor, which we naturally perceive as the smell of gas.
+Without these additives, natural gas would be odorless.
+Every flammable gas sold must be mixed with these substances to create its odor.
+We therefore already carry the best gas sensor right in our faces: our noses.
+Fortunately, our noses are not always located precisely where gas could unintentionally escape.
+This is especially true at the various connections in our gas line, at the transfer point, at the gas valve, at the meter, and directly at the heating system, stove, or boiler.
+Here, usually in the so-called utility rooms (HWR), but also in the kitchen directly at the gas stove, the "city and natural gas warning detectors" from Elektrotechnik Schabus come into play.
+They immediately detect gas leaks and warn of a pipe defect with a loud, piercing alarm.
+If necessary, they shut off a connected magnetic shut-off valve to prevent further gas flow.
+Since natural gas consists mostly of the very light methane, it is lighter than air and immediately rises when it escapes.
+Therefore, a GX-SE sensor must be installed high up in the room to detect the gas immediately.
+However, it shouldn't be placed at the very top, but rather about 30 cm below the ceiling, because there is a so-called dead space in the corners.
+Air trapped in the corners and edges of the ceiling cannot escape and displaces the gas.
 Gas from cylinders (butane/propane) is heavier than air, so the sensor is placed 15-30 cm above the floor.

 At what point does escaping gas become dangerous?

-There is a term used to describe the "lower explosion limit", abbreviated to LEL and expressed as a percentage.
+There's a term called the "lower explosive limit," abbreviated LEL and expressed as a percentage.
 A gas-air mixture only becomes explosive when it reaches 100%.
-It is important to understand that it is not just the amount of gas released that is crucial (e.g., CO, which is easily expressed in ppm), but that other variables also play a role.
-Be it temperature, humidity, or oxygen content, because every combustion requires oxygen, otherwise nothing will burn.
-If the humidity is higher, there is less oxygen; if the temperature is higher, there are fewer particles in the room that can react with each other.
-These three variables are taken into account by our SE sensors and converted into a voltage that is recorded by the warning devices.
-One could issue an immediate warning, i.e. an alarm, if only one molecule is detected, or more realistically, at, say, only 3% LEL, but no customer would accept such behavior in the long run.
-Up to 5% LEL, a supposed false alarm occurs more frequently than one would associate with a gas line defect.
-The sensors could do that, but who wants a warning when open cans of paint and varnish are giving off gases, or when someone walks past the sensor with freshly painted nails or freshly applied perfume?
-Solvents, along with many other common household substances, are very similar to the hydrocarbons in town and natural gas and are detected just as well by the sensors.
-Some of the many DIN standards that deal with the detection of natural gas in residential areas recommend a warning when the 20% LEL limit is reached at the latest.
-Since our sensors also detect liquid gas (LPG with a high proportion of butane and propane), we have agreed on an early warning level of 12% LEL.
-Always in time to avoid danger, but sufficiently tolerant to avoid frequent false alarms.
-And of course within the standard.
+It's important to understand that the pure amount of gas released isn't the deciding factor, as with CO, which is easily expressed in ppm.
+Other factors also play a role.
+These include temperature, humidity, and oxygen content, because combustion absolutely requires oxygen; otherwise, it won't burn.
+Higher humidity means less oxygen is present, and higher temperature means fewer particles in the room that can react with each other.
+Our SE sensors take these three factors into account and convert them into a voltage that is detected by the warning devices.
+Now, if even a single molecule is detected, or more realistically, if... z.BOnly 3% LEL (Lower Explosive Limit) triggers a warning, i.e., an alarm, but no customer would accept such behavior in the long run.
+Up to 5% LEL, a supposed false alarm occurs more frequently than one would expect from a gas line defect.
+The sensors are technically capable of detecting these levels, but who wants a warning when open paint and varnish cans are off-gassing or someone walks past the sensor with freshly painted nails or freshly applied perfume?
+Solvents, among many other common household substances, are very similar to the hydrocarbons in town gas and natural gas and are detected just as effectively by the sensors.
+Several of the numerous DIN standards dealing with the detection of natural gas in residential areas recommend a warning at the latest when the 20% LEL limit is reached.
+Since our sensors also detect liquefied petroleum gas (LPG with a high proportion of butane and propane), we have agreed on an early warning level of 12% LEL.
+Always in time to prevent danger, but sufficiently tolerant to avoid frequent false alarms.
+And, of course, within the standard.

 Where does the carbon monoxide come from?
 Who mixed it into my gas?
-What happens in our bodies when we inhale carbon monoxide?
+What happens in our bodies when we inhale CO (carbon monoxide)?

 Where does the carbon monoxide come from, who mixed it into my gas?

 Carbon monoxide is not supplied.
-It is produced during any combustion where there is not enough oxygen available.
-Each gas molecule (e.g. CH4 = methane) needs two oxygen molecules (O2) for complete combustion.
-This then produces two water molecules (H2O) and a carbon dioxide molecule (CO2), which is not nearly as dangerous as a carbon monoxide molecule (CO).
-Gas is strong and desperately wants to burn.
-If there is not enough oxygen available, two gas molecules share one oxygen molecule, producing carbon monoxide as well as hydrogen.
+It is produced in any combustion process where insufficient oxygen is available.
+Every gas molecule (z.BMethane (CH4) requires two oxygen molecules (O2) for complete combustion.
+This produces two water molecules (H2O) and one carbon dioxide molecule (CO2), which is not nearly as dangerous as a carbon monoxide molecule (CO).
+Gas is potent and readily combusts.
+If insufficient oxygen is available, two gas molecules share one oxygen molecule, producing carbon monoxide along with hydrogen.

 CH4 + 2 O2 -----> CO2 + 2 H2O (complete)